Cellulite is more common among women due to feminine distribution of fat cells and connective tissue.

 |Grade 2||Moderate||Cottage Cheese|

 Most of the hormonal causes are beyond your ability to control.
-Yet, there are theories about external contributing factors.
-Consuming too much fat and salt with little fiber may lead to cellulite development.
+Several theories about external contributing factors, including consuming too much fat and salt with little fiber, may lead to cellulite development.
 Smoking, lack of exercise, wearing tight elastic underwear across the buttocks, sitting or standing most of the day can form more cellulite.

 Cellulite Reduction Treatments

 Most people just accept cellulite as a normal part of aging.
-Others aggressively combat it with temporary success.
+Others aggressively combat it with various treatments for temporary improvement [1–3]:

 - Cryolipolysis is a noninvasive procedure that freezes and kills fat cells.
 It can take three treatments over 3 or 4 months for you to see results.